noopman/aaworkshopattendee/module-8-observability-and-monitoring/Exercise1.md

 | app_location | /module-8-observability-and-monitoring/Exercise_1/RockPaperScissors |
 | api_location | /module-8-observability-and-monitoring/Exercise_1/RockPaperScissorsAPI |

-You need to copy the Connection String of your resource.
-You can find it in the [Azure portal](https://portal.azure.com), by navigating to your newly created Application Insights resource, on the **Overview** tab next to **Connection String**.
+### 2.2 Redeploy your Static Web App with the **INSIGHTS_CONNECTION_STRING** Environment Variable

-### 2.2 Redeploy your Static Web App, and add the **INSIGHTS_CONNECTION_STRING** Environment Variable.
-Set its value to be the Connection String you just copied
+Copy the Connection String of your Application Insights resource.
+It is located in the [Azure portal](https://portal.azure.com) on the newly created Application Insights resource.
+On the **Overview** tab next to **Connection String**.

 ## Step 3: Test the application and check Application Insights for events

-Now you can play around with your web application and it should automatically record events inside Application Insights.
+When you play the game it should automatically record events in Application Insights.
+The data is stored in the log analytics workspace you created.

 Open the [Azure portal](https://portal.azure.com) and navigate to your Application Insights Resource.
-You can now check the usage of the application, under the Usage tab.
-You can see the number of users of your application, or events regarding how they use the app, which pages they access etc.
+Check the usage of the application, under the Usage tab.
+You see the number of users of your application, and events about how they use the app, which pages they access etc.